Distributed Triangle and Simplex Enumeration in Hypergraphs: Triangle and Simplex Enumeration in Sparse Hypergraphs

 \begin{proposition} Suppose $H = (V, E)$ is a hypergraph of rank $r$, and let $\delta > 0$ be a parameter.
-Then all $\delta$-light triangles in $H$ can be listed in $O(r \delta)$ rounds of the EDGE BROADCAST (EB) and PRIMAL CONGEST (PC) models.
+Then all $\delta$-light triangles and simplices in $H$ can be listed in $O(r \delta)$ rounds of the EDGE BROADCAST (EB) and PRIMAL CONGEST (PC) models.
 Moreover, each $\delta$-light triangle is listed by exactly one vertex in $H$. \end{proposition} \begin{proof} Consider the following procedure: each $\delta$-light vertex $v$ broadcasts its $1$-neighborhood to all of its neighbors.
 Specifically, for each incident edge $e$ to $v$, $v$ broadcasts $e$'s ID together with the list of vertices contained in $e$.
-Observe that this broadcast requires $O(r \delta)$ rounds in the EB model, as each $v$ sends $\deg(v) \leq \delta$ lists each containing (at most) $r$ IDs to its neighbors.
+Observe that this broadcast requires $O(r \delta)$ rounds in the EB and PC models, as each $v$ sends $\deg(v) \leq \delta$ lists each containing (at most) $r$ IDs to its neighbors.

-Now suppose $w$ is a neighbor of $v$ where $v$ and $w$ are both incident to edge $e$.
-We claim that after $v$'s broadcast, $w$ knows every triangle $T$ containing the $v e w$.
-To see this, observe that $w$ receives the pair $u, f$ for every vertex $u \in f$ and $f$ incident to $v$.
+We first consider the case of triangle enumeration.
+Suppose $w$ is a neighbor of $v$ where $v$ and $w$ are both incident to edge $e$.
+We claim that after $v$'s broadcast, $w$ knows every triangle $T$ containing the $2$-path $(v, e, w)$.
+To see this, observe that $w$ receives the pair $u, f$ for every edge $f$ incident to $v$ and vertex $u \in f$.
 Further, $w$ knows every edge $g$ incident to itself, in particular, every $g$ containing a given vertex $u$.
-Thus, $w$ knows every triangle $u f v e w g$.
+Thus, $w$ knows every triangle $(u, f, v, e, w, g)$.

-Finally, to ensure that each $\delta$-light triangle $T$ is listed by exactly one vertex, we apply the following rule: \begin{itemize} \item If $T$ contains at least one vertex that is $\delta$-heavy, then the $\delta$-heavy vertex with the smaller ID outputs $T$. \item If $T$ contains only $\delta$-light vertices, then the vertex with the smallest ID outputs $T$. \end{itemize} Note that each vertex can determine for itself if it should output $T$ because it knows both the IDs of all its neighbors as well as their degrees. \end{proof}
+To ensure that each $\delta$-light triangle $T$ is listed by exactly one vertex, we apply the following rule: \begin{itemize} \item If $T$ contains at least one vertex that is $\delta$-heavy, then the $\delta$-heavy vertex with the smaller ID outputs $T$. \item If $T$ contains only $\delta$-light vertices, then the vertex with the smallest ID outputs $T$. \end{itemize} Note that each vertex can determine for itself if it should output $T$ because it knows both the IDs of all its neighbors as well as their degrees.